 Your building consent documents consist of:

-- filling out the building consent form in our building consents online system
+- filling out the building consent form in our building consents online system or via hard copy

 - building consent construction documentation and advice notes